- Monevator - https://monevator.com -

 As an investor in an index fund, you effectively get a slice of ownership in thousands of world-class firms.
 As a result you buy into the prospects of entire industries, countries, and continents at a stroke.

-The index followed by a global tracker fund is essentially an international league table of the world’s leading companies, from Amazon to Shell to Taiwanese semiconductor giant TSMC.
+The index followed by a global tracker fund is essentially an international league table of the world’s leading companies, from Apple to Nvidia to Taiwanese semiconductor giant TSMC.

 Global tracker funds trade stocks to replicate their chosen index as faithfully as possible.
 The index meanwhile is driven by the fortunes of its constituent firms.
 Over the long-term, company valuations rise and fall consonant with their performance, investor sentiment, and global capital’s best estimate of their future earnings.